eclipsesource/jsonforms/partials/docs/customrenderer-es6.md

 2. Provide a controller for the directive
 3. Register a new renderer that uses the created directive

-Let us create the new Typescript file `src/rating-control.js` that will contain those three things mentioned above and import it in `src/app.js` by adding `import "./rating-control.js";`.
+Let us create the new Javascript file `src/rating-control.js` that will contain those three things mentioned above and import it in `src/app.js` by adding `import "./rating-control.js";`.

 ### Create an Angular directive